tokuhirom/Pone/README.md

 NAME
 ====

-Pone - Perl-ish minimal language
+Pone - There's more than one way to do it

 SYNOPSIS
 ========